twinj/InStruct4j/README.md

 ==========

-InStruct is a java utility for describing data structures and bytes from files, buffers or arrays and then displaying that information via enumerated maps using console or Swing.
+InStruct is a java utility for describing data structures and bytes from files, buffers or arrays and then displaying that information via enumerated maps using text or Swing.
 InStruct allows you to create parser strategies for any file which has a trace/reverse capable structure: E.g. Windows PE files, COFF, Game Package files.

 Important Features